raspberrypilearning/lego-robot-face/en/step_2.md

  **Try** presenting the camera with different objects and investigate which ones it can recognise with confidence.

  Whilst doing this, experiment with:
-   - **The background** -  A busy scene may cause your camera to recognise other objects instead of your target.
+   - **The background** -  the camera may recognise objects instead of the object you are holding in front of the camera.
-   - **Object position** - where and how you hold the object may effect how well it is detected, experiment with the distance from the camera as well as the orientation.
+   - **Object position** - where and how you hold the object may effect how well it is recognised, experiment with the distance from the camera and turn it in different directions.
-   - **Lighting** - the lighting in your environment may impact on how well your object is detected.
-Experiment with different light sources, levels and locations.
+   - **Lighting** - the lighting in your room may effect how well an object is detected.
+Try turning on more lights, or turning some lights off.
-   - **Images** - You may find it beneficial to show the camera images of objects rather than the object themselves.
+   - **Images** - You may find it helpful to show the camera printed images of objects rather than the object themselves.

 --- /task ---